September

 She is working to involve many others in a mission to find new cures for childhood cancers and to educate children and adults about childhood cancers and their long-term effects.
 She's working to honor her son, Campbell Grady Dale, who died of rhabdomyosarcoma in September 2015, days short of his sixth birthday, and to celebrate childhood cancer survivors.

-Campbell and his sister Avery are entertained by Mississippi State University football players Ryan Brown, left, and Rufus Warren during a team visit July 2015 to Batson Children's Hospital.
+Campbell and his sister Avery are entertained by Mississippi State University football players during a visit to Batson Children's Hospital

-Campbell and his sister Avery are entertained by Mississippi State University football players Ryan Brown, left, and Rufus Warren during a team visit July 2015 to Batson Children's Hospital.
+Campbell and his sister Avery are entertained by Mississippi State University football players Ryan Brown, left, and Rufus Warren during a team visit in July 2015 to Batson Children's Hospital.

 The work has resulted in two major efforts she is unveiling in September:

-• The Campbell Bulldog Fund, established to fund childhood cancer research at the Children's of Mississippi's Children's Cancer Center, located in Batson Children's Hospital at the University of Mississippi Medical Center.
+• The Campbell Bulldog Fund, established to fund childhood cancer research at Children's of Mississippi's Children's Cancer Center, located in Batson Children's Hospital at the University of Mississippi Medical Center.

 • An outreach effort in area schools to help educate students about childhood cancers and how they can help a classmate struggling with it.